WeZZard/Gatsblog/content/_posts/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

     print(bar)
     // #unwrap expansion ended
   }
+  // Rest codes
 }
 ```

-From the macro expansion shown above, we can learn that if we pass a
+From the macro expansion shown above, we can learn that if we pass a `nil`
-non-optional value to `foo`, the `bar` will only be printed once.
-This is
+to `foo`, the rest codes after the `for` loop would not be executed.
+This
-because the `return` statement involved by the macro expansion would break
+is because the `return` statement involved by the macro expansion would
-the outer loop.
+break the outer loop.

 However, the `#unwrap` macro's name only conveys the purpose of unwrapping
 optional values.
 This might cause the programmer who uses this macro to